pcubillos/mc3/docs/api.rst

         - Z: thinned posterior distribution of shape [nsamples, nfree].
         - Zchain: chain indices for each sample in Z.
         - Zchisq: chi^2 value for each sample in Z.
+        - Zmask: indices that turn Z into the desired posterior (remove burn-in).
         - burnin: number of burned-in samples per chain.
+        - meanp: mean of the marginal posteriors.
+        - stdp: standard deviation of the marginal posteriors.
         - CRlo: lower boundary of the marginal 68%-highest posterior density (the credible region).
         - CRhi: upper boundary of the marginal 68%-HPD.
-        - stdp: standard deviation of the marginal posteriors.
-        - meanp: mean of the marginal posteriors.
         - bestp: model parameters for the lowest-chi^2 sample.
         - best_model: model evaluated at bestp.
-        - bestchisq: lowest-chi^2 in the sample.
+        - best_chisq: lowest-chi^2 in the sample.
-        - redchisq: reduced chi-squared: chi^2/(Ndata}-Nfree) for the best-fitting sample.
+        - red_chisq: reduced chi-squared: chi^2/(Ndata}-Nfree) for the
+              best-fitting sample.
         - BIC: Bayesian Information Criterion: chi^2-Nfree log(Ndata)
               for the best-fitting sample.
-        - chifactor: Uncertainties scale factor to enforce chi^2_red = 1.
+        - chisq_factor: Uncertainties scale factor to enforce chi^2_red = 1.
-        - sdr: standard deviation of the residuals.
+        - stddev_residuals: standard deviation of the residuals.
         - acceptance_rate: sample's acceptance rate.

     Notes